pushnews/wordpress-plugin/readme.txt

 = How do I send a push notification? =

-In your wordpress dashboard, go to the Pushnews menu and click "Send Push".
+In your WordPress dashboard, go to the Pushnews menu and click "Send Push".
 Then, login with your Pushnews credentials.

 == Upgrade Notice ==

-= 1.0.0 =
+= 3.13.0 =
-First plugin release
+This is a routine maintenance release to improve stability and performance.

 == Screenshots ==